By Rhonda Carrier

 Taking over much of the Southbank Centre around the February half term, this festival is programmed by kids from local state schools, who are also in charge of selling programs and ensuring shows start on time.
 More than 100 free and ticketed events include talks by the likes of David Walliams, shows for all ages, trails and games.

-This 4-day festival each May may be short but it packs a punch, with 2013 including The Wimpy Kid Show, the town square transformed into Never Never Land, and appearances by Simon Mayo, Michael Murpurgo, Ian Whybrow of Harry and his Bucketful of Dinosaurs fame, and Duncan Titmarsh, the UK's only certified LEGO-builidng professional.
+This four-day festival each May may be short but it packs a punch, with previous guest appearances by Simon Mayo, Michael Murpurgo, Ian Whybrow of Harry and his Bucketful of Dinosaurs fame, and Duncan Titmarsh, the UK's only certified LEGO-builidng professional.
 Book well ahead for ticketed events.

 This world-famous event held each August includes a packed children's program for everyone from tots to teens, plus inspiration for parents and carers too.
 Many events are free.

 Staged in association with The Telegraph and Waterstone’s Booksellers, the largest dedicated children’s book festival in the UK features than 80 public, ticketed events in late Sept and early Oct.
-Curated in 2013 by David Almond, in the past it has attracted Jacqueline Wilson, Michael Morpurgo, Lauren Child and Julia Donaldson.
+In the past it has attracted Jacqueline Wilson, Michael Morpurgo, Lauren Child and Julia Donaldson.
 Events include book readings, craft activities, quizzes and games.

-Next held in June and July 2014, this 11-day festival includes readings, performances and crafts for children and families.
-Hosted by Poet Laureate Carol Ann Duffy and the Manchester Writing School at Manchester Metropolitan University, it features many top children's writers.
+Held in June/July, this 11-day festival includes readings, performances and crafts for children and families.
+Hosted by the Manchester Writing School at Manchester Metropolitan University, it features many top children's writers.